Raccok/Dota2AndroidApp/CONTRIBUTING.md

 ## Implementing code changes

-- (1) Whenever you add/change something (feature, refactoring or bug fix) there must be a corresponding open issue describing what should be done.
+- (1) Whenever you add/change something (feature, refactoring or bug fix) there should be a corresponding open issue describing what should be done.
 If this isn't the case, simply open the issue yourself
 - Typically you want to implement changes for the official `master` branch.
 However, in specific situations, use `git checkout <branch>` to use the corresponding branch as the basis for your changes
 - Start a new branch with
 ```
 git checkout -b <new branch>
 ```
-The branch must be named following this pattern: `<task>/<description>-<issue number>`, where
+where `<new branch>` must be named following the pattern `<task>/<description>-<issue number>`, where
 ```
 <task>: feature/refactoring/issue/organization, whichever of those fits best
 <description>: about 1-3 words describing very briefly what is added/changed/fixed